icleal/Sparced-intro/README.md

 # How to run the SPARCED model on palmetto
 Larger more comprehenisve data sets require more computing power to generate, in a timely manner.
 If buying a supercomputer is not something that can be easily accomplished, palmetto can be used.
 [This link](https://docs.google.com/presentation/d/1Doqqxc7U7tEDwjnZbUdJFkDByoTOyPUZQHn0qXMnG3g/edit#slide=id.p) will walk you through exactly how to do that.
 More about what palmetto is can be found [here](https://docs.rcd.clemson.edu/palmetto/about/).

+# What Will a C.I. student do?
+Intially what must be done is everything outlined thus far.
+Then new models that can be integrated into the model must be found.
+First a model must be found, then its paper read.
+It must be assesed to see if it is reliable, and if it is, it must be decided if it will it be easy to integrate into the SPARCED model.
+This is a slow process because, as you will find out, reading papers take a good deal of time.